 Welcome to Guisborough Museum

-The Railway Exhibition is very popular with its scale model of the old station and rare photographs exclusive to Guisborough Museum.
-Exhibits from last century’s school days, Victorian toys, exquisite model houses, and records of those involved in World Wars – all these will bring back memories for many visitors.
+Housed in three adjoining rooms within the old stable block behind Sunnyfield House, Guisborough Museum tells the story of this ancient market town.
+Peer into the windows of our old Pawnbroker’s Shop and Chemists, and take a look at the old Town Stocks.
+Our very popular Railway Exhibition with its scale model of the old stations also includes rare photographs exclusive to Guisborough Museum.
+Exhibits from last century’s school days, colourful model houses, and records of those involved in World Wars – all these will bring back memories for many visitors.

-New displays are prepared each year, so there is always something new to see as well as our Museum Quiz, free for children to have a go.
+New displays are prepared every year, so there is always something more to see and children can have a go at our Museum Quiz.

 Our Archives, housed in neighbouring Sunnyfield House, provide a large resource of further photographs and records of Guisborough social history.

 Guisborough Museum is entirely volunteer-run, and we preserve much of the town’s heritage.

 April – October Thursdays and Saturdays 10am – 4pm